OpenMM Visiting Scholar Program

 A well-designed framework provides an application layer and a library, so that non-programmers can easily and quickly run molecular dynamics (MD) simulations and develop custom algorithms on GPUs, while programmers are simultaneously able to integrate OpenMM cleanly into their own programs.Program Details

-This year up to three individuals will be chosen to visit Simbios at Stanford University for a 4-week period between August and November.
-Each visiting scholar will receive up to $7000 to cover their travel and living expenses.
+This year up to three individuals will be chosen to visit Simbios at Stanford University for a 4-week period between June and August.
+Each fellow will receive up to $7000 to cover travel and living expenses.
 During their visits, awardees will receive training and mentoring to help them achieve their research goals.
 They will have the opportunity to participate in formal meetings and in discussions with OpenMM experts to advance their research.

 See a list of previous visiting scholars and their projects.Application Process